brunocazabat/LabnStuff/4-PROXY-DNS/README.md

 ## Installation

-Follow the commands from the `LXC-docker. bash` file.
+1. Follow the commands from the `LXC-docker.bash` file.

-Drop the `docker-compose.yml` file in your LXC container and run `docker-compose up -d`.
+2. Drop the `docker-compose.yml` file in your LXC container and run `docker compose up -d`.

-Access the web interface and configure your certificate and your subdomains.
+3. Access the web interface and configure your certificate and your subdomains.